sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ### XBee Smart Modem Socket

 We've kept the XBee socket consistent with the XBee pinout, so this breakout board is backwards compatible.
 In order to take full advantage of this board, we recommend one of the newer Digi XBee boards.
-Either the [Digi XBee 3 Low-Power LTE-M/NB-IoT, GNSS, no SIM](https://www.sparkfun.com/products/22329) or the [Digi XBee 3 North America LTE Cat 1, 3G, GNSS, no SIM](https://www.sparkfun.com/products/22330).
+The [Digi XBee 3 Low-Power LTE-M/NB-IoT, GNSS, no SIM](https://www.sparkfun.com/products/22329) is a great bet.

 <figure markdown>